PHOENIX -- A third woman arrested in a Phoenix police investigation into a fake coupon ring has pleaded guilty to counterfeiting.

 Police say they seized more than $25 million worth of fake coupons and $2 million in other assets from the women's Phoenix-area homes.

-They say one of the suspects bought counterfeit manufacturer coupons overseas and sold them online.
-Johnson and the third suspect were accused of helping operate the site and shipping the coupons.
+One of the suspects allegedly bought counterfeit manufacturer coupons overseas and sold them online.